Answers to Frequently Asked Questions concerning admissions are listed below. If you still need assistance, contact Admissions.

 Why do I need to turn in college transcripts?

 The transcript from your prior college will be evaluated to determine whether you need to retake classes or whether you have met the prerequisite(s) for the course(s) you are interested in registering for.
+Additionally, financial aid is required to document all prior college enrollments.

 Do you have to have a certain GPA to attend Southwest?

 No. Southwest is an open-admission institution; meaning there is no minimum GPA or test score requirement.
-Test scores will be used to determine in which classes first-time freshmen are eligible to enroll.
+Test scores will be used to determine which classes first-time freshmen are eligible to enroll.
 The college transcript will be evaluated to determine which classes can be transferred, and in which classes transfer students can enroll.